mahendraprateik/Monty-Hall-puzzle/README.md

 Lets see, if you were presented with just 2 doors, and asked to pick one of them, then yes, the answer would have been 50%.
 But if we had another door previously, that adds a layer of simple complexity (I know it is a paradox).

-Here my shot at a simple an intuitive explanation which I understood.
+Here is my shot at a simple and intuitive explanation which I understood.

 Step 1:
 You choose a door from door 1, 2 and 3.
 Lets say yooou chose dooor 2.
 33% of the times you pick the prize, 66% of the times you do not.